socketsupply/sockets.sh/src/docs/guide-apple.md

 ## Prerequisites

 1. Sign up for a (free) [Apple Developer](https://developer.apple.com/) account.
 2. Register your [devices][apple-dev-devices-add] for testing.
-You can use `ssc list-devices` command to get your Device ID (UDID).
-Device should be connected to your mac by wire.
+You can use the `ssc list-devices` command to get your Device ID (UDID).
+The Device should be connected to your mac by wire.
 3. Create a wildcard [App ID][apple-dev-appid] for the application you are developing.
 4. Write down your `Team ID`.
 It's in the top right corner of the website.
 You'll need this later.